Porosity Measurement According to ISO 15901-1

 (Hg porosimetry)

-BET Method
+BET method

-(gas adsorption, typically N₂ BJH model)
+(gas adsorption, typically N₂ BJH model°

-Key indicators measured:
+The key indicators measured:

 • Open porosity: total volume of pores accessible from the outside.